NTBBloodbath/exemplum.nvim/README.md

 # exemplum.nvim
 Seamlessly refactor code chunks within your projects while keeping an eye on the initial implementation.
-By providing an intuitive interface, it simplifies the process of modifying functions, variables, and other code elements without disrupting your workflow.
+By providing an intuitive interface, it simplifies the process of modifying functions, variables, structs, enums, and other code elements without disrupting your workflow.

 ![exemplum demo](https://github.com/user-attachments/assets/b6a2c395-a6ce-4a6b-9990-43ac4db05d0e)